Skip to content

 Recommended For

-Operators prioritizing instant payouts.
+• Operators prioritizing instant payouts.
 Operators where instant withdrawals are a marketing weapon.
 UK Faster Payments and SEPA Instant clear withdrawals in seconds, end-to-end.
 Card processors take 24 hours to 7 days for the same thing.
-The speed advantage shows up in player retention, deposit frequency, and review ratings on operator sites — players remember when winnings hit their bank account before the game even ends.
+The speed advantage shows up in player retention, deposit frequency, and review ratings on operator sites, since players remember when winnings hit their bank account before the game even ends.

 Not Recommended For

-Operators outside Europe.
+• Operators outside Europe.
 Operators whose player base sits primarily outside Europe.
 TrueLayer is 21 European countries plus the Nordics post-Zimpler.
 Zero retail coverage in LATAM, Asia, Africa, the Middle East or even Canada and Australia.
 For US-facing operators, Plaid or Trustly's US business is the right open banking partner.
 For LATAM, AstroPay is the specialist.
-For Asia, Triple-A handles stablecoins.
+For Asia, BVNK runs stablecoin rails from its Singapore Asia-Pacific base.
 TrueLayer outside Europe simply does not exist.

-Card-acquiring-led operators.
+• Card-acquiring-led operators.
 Operators who need TrueLayer to replace their card acquirer.
 It cannot.
 TrueLayer is account-to-account only, not a card acquirer.
 Players using Visa, Mastercard or Apple Pay still need a Nuvei, Worldpay or Adyen integration.
-TrueLayer is a deposit method you add alongside card acquiring, not instead of it.
+TrueLayer is a deposit method you add alongside card acquiring rather than instead of it.
 Mistaking it for a full-stack PSP leads to broken checkout flows.

 Geographic Coverage